janesmae/dotfiles/CONTRIBUTING.md

 # Contribution Guidelines
-> Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
+> Please note that this project is released with a [Code of Merit](CODE_OF_MERIT.md).
 By participating in this project you agree to abide by its terms.

 Please ensure your pull request adheres to the following guidelines: